5argon/protobuf-unity/README.md

  If just for backup, you may not need JSON and just dump the binary or base 64 of it and upload the entire thing.
 But JSON often allows the backend to actually **do something** about it.
 You may think that there is one benefit of Protobuf that it could be read in a server, so shouldn't we just upload the message instead of JSON?
 But that maybe only your own server which you code up yourself.
 For other commercial solutions maybe you need JSON.

  For example [Microsoft Azure Playfab](https://playfab.com/) supports [attaching JSON object](https://docs.microsoft.com/en-us/gaming/playfab/features/data/entities/quickstart#entity-objects) to your entity.
 Then with understandable save data available in Playfab, you are able to segment and do live dev ops based on the save, e.g. the player that progressed slower in the game.
 Or award points from the server on event completion, then the player sync back to Protobuf in the local device.
 (However attaching a generic file [is also possible](https://docs.microsoft.com/en-us/gaming/playfab/features/data/entities/quickstart#entity-files).)

+## Deciphering Protobuf at server side

+As opposed to doing JSON at client side and send it to server, how about sending protobuf bytes to the server and deserialize with JS version of generated code instead?

-## Node JS example
+### Node JS example

-Here's an example how to setup Node's `Crypto` so it decrypts what C# encrypted.
+Here's an example how to setup Node's `Crypto` so it decrypts what C# encrypted in my code.
 I used this pattern in my Firebase Functions where it spin up Node server with a lambda code fragment, receiving the save file for safekeeping and at the same time decipher it so server knows the save file's content.
 Assuming you have already got a Node `Buffer` of your save data at the server as `content` :

 ```js
 function decipher(saveBuffer)